PM-Notes/Prince2/README.md

 - Key quality requirements (for the projects product)
 - Standards and processes (that should be applied)
 - Quality Management System Usage (How it will be used)
-- Assessment measurements (any measurement that may be useful in assesing whether the projects product meets the expectations
+- Assessment measurements (any measurement that may be useful in assessing whether the projects product meets the expectations

 > CQE are often expressed in broad terms at first, but as far as possible should be expanded into a measurable format and prioritised.